ankitbioinfo/NiCo_Documentation/docs/tutorial2.rst

 .. image:: tutorial2_files/tutorial2_27_1.png

-Plot the average coefficient matrix of the classifier from cross-folds
+Plot the average coefficient matrix of the classifier from cross-folds:

 .. code:: ipython3